8-Week College Courses Online [2025 Guide: Online College Courses]

 Editorial Listing ShortCode:

-List of Universities Offering 8 Week Courses Online
+List of Universities Offering 8-Week Courses Online

 Brenau University

-Georgia’s Brenau University offers a student-faculty ratio of 11:1 for its nearly 4,000 students.
-The university began as a women’s school in 1878 and started offering coed opportunities in 1972.
-Even still, about one-quarter of students choose to enroll in The Women’s College of Brenau for a single-gender university experience.
+The university started as a women’s school in 1878 and began offering coed opportunities in 1972.
+Even still, about one-quarter of its students choose to enroll in The Women’s College of Brenau for a single-gender university experience.

 Cameron University

-Founded as the Cameron State School of Agriculture, Cameron University has been educating students since 1909.
-Now, the university has almost 50 degree programs for students at the undergraduate and graduate levels, and online classes allow the school to reach students far beyond its local Oklahoma community.
+Founded as the Cameron State School of Agriculture, Cameron University has educated students since 1909.
+Now, the university has almost 50 degree programs for students at the undergraduate and graduate levels.

 Capella University

-Online classes at the undergraduate and graduate level are the main focus of Capella University in Minnesota.
+Online classes at the undergraduate and graduate levels are the main focus of Capella University in Minnesota.
 More than 80,000 people have graduated from this school, and nearly 40,000 students enroll each year.
-The school’s FlexPath class structure gives students a self-paced college experience, and the GuidedPath option is designed for greater structure.

-Capella is accredited by the Higher Learning Commission.
+Capella University is accredited by the Higher Learning Commission.

 Central Texas College

 Founded in the 1960s, Central Texas College is a community college that issues certificates and associate degrees.
-Students can take classes in the areas of healthcare, the humanities, business, trades, STEM, and public service.
-The school began offering distance learning in 1970, and its first online class was held in 1998.
+Students can study healthcare, humanities, business, trades, STEM, or public service.

-CTC is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Central Texas College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Charter Oaks State College

-COSC is accredited by the New England Commission of Higher Education.
+Charter Oaks State College is accredited by the New England Commission of Higher Education.

 College of DuPage

-COD is accredited by the Higher Learning Commission.
+The College of DuPage is accredited by the Higher Learning Commission.

 College of Southern Nevada

-Of the more than 180 degree and certificate programs at the College of Southern Nevada, at least 24 of them can be fully earned through online coursework.
-Areas of study include education, business, health sciences, and public safety.
-Almost 70,000 students take classes from CSN each year, and the school’s student-faculty ratio is 23:1.
+Of the more than 180 degree and certificate programs offered at the College of Southern Nevada, at least 24 can be fully earned through online coursework.
+Areas of study offered include education, business, health sciences, and public safety.

-CSN is accredited by the Northwest Commission on Colleges and Universities.
+The College of Southern Nevada is accredited by the Northwest Commission on Colleges and Universities.

 Colorado State University

 Between online and on-campus programs, Colorado State University offers over 70 areas of study.
 The university began in 1870 as part of an initiative to make educational opportunities more widely available.
-Today, the school’s distance learning programs continue that tradition by welcoming a diverse group of students into online classes.

 Columbia College